devlive-community/view-shadcn-ui/docs/components/modal.md

-        ['okText', 'The text of the OK button', 'string', 'OK', '-'], ['cancelText', 'The text of the Cancel button', 'string', 'Cancel', '-'], ['closable', 'Whether the dialog box can be closed', 'boolean', 'true', '-'], ]">
+        ['okText', 'The text of the OK button', 'string', 'OK', '-'], ['cancelText', 'The text of the Cancel button', 'string', 'Cancel', '-'], ['closable', 'Whether the dialog box can be closed', 'boolean', 'true', '-'], ['maskClosable', 'Whether the mask can be closed', 'boolean', 'true', '-'], ]">
 </ApiTable>